 What are we doing at St Mary’s to support people with disabilities?

 Disability Staff Network

-St Mary’s has a Disability Network that is made up of a number of staff who want to improve the experience of disabled staff at the University.
+St Mary’s has a Disability Network, which is made up of a number of staff who want to improve the experience of disabled staff at the University.
 Do take a look at our page to find out more information about the network aims.
-If you are interested in joining then please contact Disabilitynetwork@stmarys.ac.uk
+If you are interested in joining, please contact Disabilitynetwork@stmarys.ac.uk.